miracle5284/engpy/README.txt

-'''Engpy, Python for Engineers; Python for Engineering.
-   This is a free and open-source Python library for Engineering computing
+'''Engpy, Python for Engineers; Python for Engineering, a free and open-source Python library for Engineering computing

     Engpy is targeted to take care of most engineering problems like caculus, transforms, graphs, complex algebraic expressions, Matrices manipulation,